codenotary/codenotary.io/pages/blog/lightweight-on-big-iron.md

 ## Application design

-One challenge of running highly critical systems is to ensure that no one tampered production software, as I described above.
+One challenge of running highly critical systems is to ensure that no one tampered production software, as described above.
 Let’s start with a basic example, a developer pushed code into a protected library.
 Now he wants to notarize that member using immudb.
 He can do so by using a batch job that has the following steps:
 - Step 1: pull the original signing program or script and verify it
 - Step 2: generate checksum of his source code and set it in immudb